PhantomBot/PhantomBot/docs/guides/content/integrations/twitchembeds.md

 * _(Skip this if you will be installing/running certbot after creating the config)_ Replace the 3 instances of `<folder>` with the specific folder that houses the letsencrypt certificates.
 The folder name is usually whichever domain certbot chooses as the primary
 * If the document root for the Apache instance is not _/var/www/html_, change it accordingly
 * If the bot is running on a port other than 25000, change it in the ProxyPass directives

+#### Docker

+* If your webserver is hosted directly on your server, with Docker only handling the bot, see the setup instructions above

+* If your webserver is hosted on a Docker container

+** Option 1: Setup the webserver container as above, but change references to _127.0.0.1:25000_ to point to the PhantomBot container by name (eg. _phantombot:25000_)

+** Option 2: Use an intermediary Docker container that auto-configures proxying and letsencrypt, such as nginxproxy/nginx-proxy with nginxproxy/acme-companion